bestia-dev/rust01_the_beginning/README.md

 and build and run the project
 `cargo run`
 Congratulations!
 The same project now works also on Linux.
-In the `/target` folder there are separate result for Windows an for Linux.
+In the `/target` folder there are separate result for Windows and for Linux.

 ## For the curious TL;DR;
 The user home folder is called `~` in Linux and mostly `%HOMEPATH%` in Windows.